puzant/vuejs-application-job-form/README.md

 2. SASS preprocessor
 3. PUG template engine
 4. TypeScript
+5. MirageJs (for mocking API calls)
+6. Sweet alert (for success messages)

 ## Additional features
 - Media queries to make the for more responsive